-Business continuity is defined as an organization’s ability to continue mission-critical business functions during emergencies or unplanned disruptions—anything from natural disasters to civil unrest.
+Business continuity, on the other hand, is defined as an organization’s ability to continue mission-critical business functions during emergencies or unplanned disruptions—anything from natural disasters to civil unrest.
 To prevent and recover from risks that may impact business operations, organizations put in place processes and procedures that will allow them to maintain operations even when faced with potentially disruptive events.

-In large businesses, there is usually a business continuity management (BCM) team or individual whose responsibility it is to develop these guidelines and protocols.
+In large businesses, there is usually a business continuity management (BCM) team or individual responsible for developing these guidelines and protocols.
 In smaller organizations, it may fall on HR to establish and communicate these protocols.
 But regardless of your industry or company size, every organization needs a business continuity plan (BCP) detailing the organization’s procedures in an emergency.

-If your business was affected by disruption—such as a public health crisis or severe weather event—could you continue to supply your goods or services at an acceptable level?
-If the answer is no, or even that you’re unsure, it’s time to create a business continuity plan to ensure you can continue, even in the face of disruptions.
-Disaster recovery plans are also a foundational element of continuity planning that focuses specifically on recovering critical IT systems and applications.
+If your business was affected by a disruption—such as a public health crisis or severe weather event—could you continue to operate at an acceptable level?
+If the answer is no, or even if you’re unsure, it’s time to create a business continuity plan to ensure you can continue in the face of disruptions.
+Disaster recovery plans are also a foundational element of continuity planning that focus specifically on recovering critical IT systems and applications.

-One of the most popular ways to build and maintain a business continuity plan is to use the Plan Do Check Act (PDCA) model.
-It can be broken down as follows:
+One of the most popular ways to build and maintain a business continuity plan is to use the Plan-Do-Check-Act (PDCA) model.

-- Plan.
-Assess potential risks by carrying out a business impact analysis (BIA) or risk assessment.
-Establish critical business processes and your Recovery Time Objective (RTO)—the maximum acceptable time for your business to be up and running following a disruption.
-By identifying and prioritizing risks your business may encounter, your organization can develop effective mitigation strategies.
+- Plan — Assess potential risks by carrying out a business impact analysis (BIA) or risk assessment.
+Establish critical business processes and your recovery time objective (RTO)—the maximum acceptable time before your business needs to be up and running following a disruption.
+By identifying and prioritizing the risks your business may encounter, your organization can develop effective mitigation strategies.

-- Do.
-In case of disruption, this is the stage at which the mitigation measures you identified will be activated.
-Everyone within your company should know how the business continuity plan will be executed—even if they don’t need to take specific actions themselves.
-To ensure the seamless implementation of your continuity plan, it’s vital to include training sessions for crisis management staff responsible for enacting parts of the plan.
+- Do — This is the stage to activate the mitigation measures you identified.
+Everyone in your company should know how the business continuity plan will be executed—even if they don’t need to participate in specific actions themselves.
+To ensure the seamless implementation of your continuity plan, it’s vital to include training sessions for the crisis management staff.

-- Check.
-Business continuity planning isn’t a once-and-done activity.
-Business continuity plans are living documents that must be continually evaluated and adjusted, such as when new vulnerabilities or risks emerge or changes in how your business operates.
+- Check — Business continuity planning isn’t a one-and-done activity.
+Business continuity plans are living documents that you must periodically evaluate and adjust, such as when new vulnerabilities or risks emerge or you make changes in how your business operates.
 Running simulated tabletop exercises is an excellent way to test your business continuity plan before a crisis occurs.

-- Act.
-Adaptability is a critical component of any crisis response.
-Apply the learnings from drills, tabletop exercises, and actual disruptions to identify preventive or corrective actions you should implement.
-Leveraging After Action Reports (AARs) can help pinpoint any gaps or weaknesses you need to address in your business continuity plan.
+- Act — Adaptability is a critical component of any crisis response.
+Apply the lessons from emergency drills, tabletop exercises, and actual disruptions to identify preventive or corrective actions that can improve you preparedness.
+You can also use after-action reports (AARs) to pinpoint any gaps or weaknesses you need to address in your business continuity plan.

 Benefits of business continuity

-Taking the time to develop and implement a business continuity plan is essential to protecting your people, property, and assets.
+Developing and implementing a business continuity plan is essential to protecting your people, property, and assets.
 Effective business continuity planning enables organizations to:

 - Maintain critical business operations during and after critical events